DavidZhan23/data-science-project/README.md

 ## Results
 Results of models are mostly given in their repository.
 You may also refer to `data_science_report.pdf` to check the result.

+## Acknowledgements

+I, [02423555], certify that this assessed coursework is my own work, unless otherwise acknowledged, and includes no plagiarism.
+I have not discussed my coursework with anyone else except when seeking clarification with the module lecturer via email or on MS Teams.
+I have not shared any code underlying my coursework with anyone else prior to submission.

 # License